eclipse-kura/kura/docs/gateway-configuration/network-configuration.md

 ![Network Configuration TCP/IP](./images/network-configuration-tcpip.png)

-## DHCP & NAT Configuration
+## DHCPv4 & NAT Configuration

-The **DHCP & NAT** tab contains the following configuration parameters:
+The **DHCPv4 & NAT** tab contains the following configuration parameters:

 - **Router Mode**
     - DHCP and NAT: indicates that both DHCP server and NAT are enabled.
     - DHCP Only: indicates that DHCP server is enabled and NAT is disabled.
     - NAT Only: indicates that NAT is enabled and DHCP server is disabled.
     - Off: indicates that both DHCP server and NAT are disabled.
 - **DHCP Beginning Address**: specifies the first address of DHCP pool (i.e., first available client IP address).
 - **DHCP Ending Address**: specifies the last address of DHCP pool (i.e., last IP address that can be assigned to a client).
 - **DHCP Subnet Mask**: defines the subnet mask that is assigned to a client.